Create a database user

-This topic describes how to create the most common types of database users.
-There are eleven types of users.
-The complete list is provided in the topic CREATE USER (Transact-SQL).
+This article describes how to create the most common types of database users.
+There are 13 types of users.
+The complete list is provided in the article CREATE USER (Transact-SQL).
 All varieties of SQL Server support database users, but not necessarily all types of users.

 You can create a database user by using SQL Server Management Studio or by using Transact-SQL.